XeroAPI/xero-ruby-token-migration-script/README.md

 ```

 ### Step 6) Move new token_set to your production environment
-You'r now the proud owner of a OA2 token set for your XeroAPI connections!
+You are now the proud owner of OAuth2.0 token_set(s) for your XeroAPI connections!

 If you were to head over to https://jwt.io/ and decode the new access_token you can see some interesting info regarding your new connection.

-You will also see there is a new very important field returned in the OA2 token_set: `"xero_tenant_id": "xxx-xxx-xxx-xxx"`.
+You will also see there is a new very important field returned in the OAuth2.0 token_set: `"xero_tenant_id": "xxx-xxx-xxx-xxx"`.

 This is the largest difference between the two authorization gateways.
 We now have the ability to have multiple organisations authenticated by a user under the same "access_token".
 Due to this enhancement each API call will need to have the xero_tenant_id specified in the header.
 Fortunately we have a suite of Xero supported SDK's that make this easy.
 They also include tooling for your new signups to authorize and return valid token_sets back to your application.